raystack/depot/README.md

 ### Data types

 Currently, sink connector library is supporting protobuf and Json format.
-We can set the datatype of `OdpfMessage` by setting `SINK_CONNECTOR_SCHEMA_DATA_TYPE`.
+We can set the datatype of `Message` by setting `SINK_CONNECTOR_SCHEMA_DATA_TYPE`.
 Each datatype has parsers which takes care of deserialization.

 ### Adding a new Sink

-Each sink will have to implement `OdpfSink` interface.
+Each sink will have to implement `Sink` interface.
 The pushToSink take a batch of messages and return a response with error list.

 ### Configurations